FabianRolfMatthiasNoll/TicTacToe/README.md

 # TicTacToe
-A simple Jav TicTacToe game with the option to play together or against a bot
+A simple Java TicTacToe game with the option to play together or against a bot